kubeflow/pipelines/components/aws/sagemaker/CONTRIBUTING.md

 ## Coding Style

 We follow the [`black`](https://black.readthedocs.io/en/stable/) format for all of our Python code, and require that all contributions are formatted using the `black` formatter before submission.
-Also, it is encouraged to lint python docstrings by [`docformatter`](https://github.com/myint/docformatter).
+Also, it is encouraged to lint Python docstrings by [`docformatter`](https://github.com/myint/docformatter).

 ### Automatic Code Formatting